+44 (0)1872 487 500 Open an Account

 With this in mind, when should you transfer your money?

-I’d recommend making the transfer at a time in the near future when the rate moves in your favour.
+I’d recommend making the transfer at a time shortly when the rate moves in your favour.

 Don’t fall into the trap of waiting months for the perfect exchange rate to magically appear, only to be forced to make the transfer at a lower exchange rate.